prillcode/pftaskpanel/README.md

 - Review and manipulate Profund financial data directly in Excel (central office adminstrators only)
 - Import Employee history, demographic information, and staff data

 _^Profund Financial Software is a licensed enterprise-level product of [Tyler Technologies](https://tylertech.com/).
-Existing Profund clients and users should [Contact Profund Support](https://www.tylertech.com/client-support/profund-support) for more information on the upcoming release of the Profund Office App Task Panel._
+Existing Profund clients and users should [Contact Profund Support](https://www.tylertech.com/client-support/profund-support) for more information on the upcoming release of the Profund Task Panel for MS Office._